-Where a property is occupied, the delinquent taxpayer may be afforded a final opportunity to make payment or establish a delinquent tax payment contract via a letter from the Treasurer's Office as long as the taxpayer meets the requirements of the Ohio Revised Code.
+Where a property is occupied, the delinquent taxpayer may be afforded a final opportunity to make payment or establish a delinquent tax payment contract before foreclosure fees are incurred and the foreclosure process is initiated via a letter from the Treasurer's Office as long as the taxpayer meets the requirements of the Ohio Revised Code.
 If the taxpayer fails to redeem or establish a delinquent tax payment contract within 30 days of the date of the letter, or misses payment on an established contract, foreclosure proceedings may begin.